lucasgonze/autopilot-templates/readme.md

 UX of the bot will be modeled on Mailman.
 Commands will be based on email listservs:

-Getting Help For Available Commands
+* help: a list of available commands will be sent

-help: a list of available commands will be sent subscribe <phone number>: add a person to the group
+* subscribe <phone number>: add a person to the group
-unsubscribe: leave the group
+* unsubscribe: leave the group
-quit: leave the group
+* quit: leave the group
-remove me: leave the group
+* remove me: leave the group
-who: get a list of group members
+* who: get a list of group members
-info: learn who created the list
+* info: learn who created the list

 This is a concept app for the moment.
 There is no code yet.